 Musings of a modern day suburban farmer.

-Often when I’ve just met a person and they find out I’m a farmer they almost always ask "what kind?"
-The answer to that is simple, I’m the very very careful sort.
-You see, farming is one of the most dangerous professions in the United States.
-It perhaps doesn't have the dramatic appeal of crab fishing, with the rolling waves and bone-chilling temperatures that will cause any hapless fisherman to go into hypothermia and death within only a few minutes of hitting the water.
-No, the danger of farming is more obscure to the uninitiated, hiding in plain sight.
+I will be blunt, farming is dangerous profession, damn dangerous.
+It perhaps doesn't have the dramatic appeal of crab fishing, with the rolling waves and bone-chilling temperatures - no, the danger of farming is more obscure to the uninitiated, hiding in plain sight.
 It is something iconic that every person associates with a farmer since they were a small child, the tractors.

 You get used to working next to heavy machinery surprisingly quickly, especially when it is in the hands of very serious and skilled operators - the trust between the driver and the man on the ground builds quickly.
 This is also the danger and you never assume even the most skilled of tractor operators can see you at all times, it is your responsibility to get the hell out of the way as much as it is theirs to not pin you.
 Many of the tractors we use at the farm weigh anywhere from five thousand to over ten thousand pounds, with tires that weigh up to six hundred each, making a mistake here is likely fatal.
 During long, hot, tiring days one could easily take for granted a lot of things and that’s when horrible accidents happen to even the most experienced farm crews.

-Unsurprisingly some of the most alarming behavior I have seen around tractors is from non-workers themselves.
+Unsurprisingly some of the most alarming behavior I have seen around tractors is from patrons.
 In this culture we seem to have a prevailing assumption that the person operating a vehicle has total command and would never run us over, even if the margin of error is merely a few feet.
-I often wondered what leads people to subconsciously think this way, until one day I figured it out - we all do it every single day.
+I often wondered what leads people to subconsciously think this way, we all do it every single day.

-When you drive to the grocery store you are quite literally trusting your life with dozens of strangers as they pass you by going the opposite direction.
-That Honda Civic going 45 mph in the other lane is quite literally only a few feet away from sending you to the hospital or worse.
+When you drive to the grocery store you are quite literally trusting your life with dozens of strangers you may never meet in person as they speed past you going the opposite direction.
+That Honda Civic going 45 mph in the other lane is quite literally only a few feet away from sending you to the hospital or worse, it would take only the smallest of mistakes.
 It’s really no different than trusting a complete stranger on a multi-ton vehicle to not suddenly jerk left and put you in the path of a gigantic tire as you pick out a pumpkin during a fall afternoon.

 The truth of the matter is that the tractor operators themselves are at significant risk, perhaps more so than anyone else.
 This may be surprising to some, but the balance of a large tractor is an awkward reality and something as innocuous as an overlooked crown in the road can spell disaster.
 Virtually everyone in the industry either knows or knows of someone who has rolled their tractor over and been killed or seriously injured.
 Farmers live with this reality every day they go to work.